Arabia Mountain: History

-Due to the variety of eco-systems within the Heritage Area, the "edge effect" allows for greater biodiversity where two or more ecosystems intersect.
-For example, where the rock outcroppings border forests, the shallow soil retains more moisture due to runoff and can support the species of both the rock outcropping and the forest.

 Preservation

 In the 1970s, the Davidson family donated over 500 acres including Arabia Mountain and surrounding lands to DeKalb County as a nature preserve for local residents to enjoy.
 Since then, the Davidson-Arabia Mountain Nature Preserve has been expanded several times and now includes 2,550 acres, several granite outcrops and two lakes.

 On October 12, 2006, the mountain and Davidson-Arabia Mountain Nature Preserve were designated as nationally significant as a part of the Arabia Mountain National Heritage Area in recognition of its cultural, historical and natural features.

-Bicycle trail
+The proximity to Atlanta, the second fastest-growing metropolitan area in the country during the 2000s, leaves it vulnerable to overdevelopment.
+This threat of encroaching sprawl was recognized after nearly a decade, as the area was determined to be a significant part of national history and earned congressional designation as a National Heritage Area in 2006.
+The Arabia Mountain purchase was initiated by DeKalb County Chief Executive Officer Vernon Jones.
+Jones recognized the need for additional parks and the importance of preservation of greenspace.
+He spearheaded a $125 million bond referendum in his first two months in office.
+In a special election, it passed overwhelmingly by the citizens of DeKalb County.
+The initial purchase was a 900 acre track that included Arabia Mountain.
+Additional joining acreage was acquired, creating a haven for the protection of natural wildlife, and resources.
+The Jones administration continued its efforts and collaborated with Congresswoman Denise Majette, Congressman Jack Kingston, and Senator Saxsby Chambliss in passage in both houses federal legislation authorizing and declaring Arabia Mountain a national heritage area.

 The PATH Foundation has completed more than 30 miles of a 12 ft concrete road for pedestrian and bicycle use running from downtown Lithonia to Stonecrest Mall and thence through the Davidson-Arabia Mountain Nature Preserve to Panola Mountain State Park, ending at the Monastery of the Holy Spirit in Conyers.
 This includes a spur to a parking area on Klondike Road and a spur to the DeKalb County School System's Murphey Candler Elementary School and Arabia Mountain High School.